ann-dvlpr/AppLauncher/README.md

 # Commands
 - `AppLaunch` - list all apps, then it's activities, launch
 - `AppLaunch -h` - launch an app (w/activity) from history
-- `AppLaunch -h clear` - clears the history fild
+- `AppLaunch -d history` - clears the history fild
 - `AppLaunch -s` - lists favourite apps
 - `AppLaunch -s add` - lists all apps, then it's activities, saves to a file so it can be executed with previous command
-# Upcoming
 - `AppLaunch -d activities` - updates activities database manually

 # FAQs